 August in Rome:

 August is probably my least favorite time to visit Rome.

 There is no way to put this delicately – it is hot as balls.

-Ok, I could maybe has described that more politely?
+Ok, I could maybe have described that more politely?

 Average temperature in Rome in August: The internet claims that the average temperature in Rome in August is in the high 20s to which I say: hahahahahaha!
 No, it is in the 30’s °C (90 °F) and it can reach 40 °C – over 100 °F